Southeast

 What are the recreational access restrictions?

-The two bridges are located in an area frequented by hikers, rock climbers, and other recreational users.
-For the safety of recreational users and the work crews, areas within and near the work zones will be restricted during construction.
+The two bridges are located in an area frequented by hikers, rock climbers and other recreational users.
+For the safety of recreational users and the work crews, areas within and near the work zones are restricted during construction.

-Queen Creek Bridge area - The Lost Trail will be closed through the project site during construction from the Magma Avenue Trailhead in Superior to the west of the historical Claypool Tunnel.
+Queen Creek Bridge area - The Lost Trail is closed through the project site during construction from the Magma Avenue Trailhead in Superior to the west of the historical Claypool Tunnel.

 For More Information